-NSA Scotsheep is a biennial event organised by NSA Scotland and will be the most important specialist event in the calendar for sheep producers in Scotland in 2022 (postponed in 2020 due to COVID 19).
-In 2018 the event was held at Kings Arms Farm, Ballantrae (Attendance 5000), in 2016 at Glenrath Farms, Peeblesshire (Attendance of 8,000), in 2014 at Quickswood Farms, Berwickshire (Attendance 6500) and in 2012 at Dumfries House, Cumnock (Attendance 8000).
+NSA Scotsheep is a biennial event organised by NSA Scotland and will be the most important specialist event in the calendar for sheep producers in Scotland and North of England next year.
+In 2022 the event was held at Over Finlarg Farm, Tealing, Dundee (Attendance of 8000, postponed from 2020 due to Covid), In 2018 at Kings Arms Farm, Ballantrae (Attendance 5000), in 2016 at Glenrath Farms, Peeblesshire (Attendance of 8,000), in 2014 at Quickswood Farms, Berwickshire (Attendance 6500) and in 2012 at Dumfries House, Cumnock (Attendance 8000).

-NSA Scotland and local organising committee feels that this is a major opportunity for you to meet sheep and beef producers and looks forward to your involvement.
-Of course, all possible measures will be put in place to ensure the event will be Covid safe and will be following Scottish Governments Covid-19 guidelines at the time.
+The NSA and local organising committee feels that this is a major opportunity for you to meet sheep and beef producers and looks forward to your involvement at next year’s event.The closing date for stand and sponsorship applications is FRIDAY 1ST MARCH 2024.

-Euan Emslie Tel: 07729 346135 Email: firstname.lastname@example.org
+Euan Emslie Tel: 07902 540985 Email: firstname.lastname@example.org